Post job

 A refrigeration technician is responsible for managing refrigeration and cooling systems for private households and commercial establishments.
 Refrigeration technicians install refrigeration components, requiring them to have an excellent analysis of blueprints and schematics.
 They inspect the system components and inform the household owners and management for preventive maintenance and troubleshooting for minor defects and inconsistencies, as well as calculating costs and materials for repairs.
 A refrigeration technician must be well-equipped with mechanical knowledge to identify failures and upgrade units as necessary.

 These skill sets are where the common ground ends though.
-A hvac apprentice responsibility is more likely to require skills like "customer service," "customer satisfaction," "ladders," and "work ethic."
-Whereas a air conditioning service technician requires skills like "emergency repairs," "air-conditioning equipment," "residential air," and "system compliance."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a hvac apprentice are more likely to require skills like "customer service," "customer satisfaction," "ladders," and "work ethic."
+On the other hand, a job as an air conditioning service technician requires skills like "emergency repairs," "air-conditioning equipment," "residential air," and "system compliance."
+As you can see, what employees do in each career varies considerably.

 Installation helpers are skilled employees who are responsible for observing equipment and machinery to verify their efficient and safe operations.
 These helpers are required to assist in troubleshooting equipment after the installation while identifying defects to ensure a timely repair or return of the equipment.
 They must be skillful in using a variety of hand tools and power tools so that they can install equipment and repair broken parts.
 Installation helpers must also operate company vehicles such as trucks, forklifts, and construction vehicles.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that hvac apprentice responsibilities requires skills like "air-conditioning systems," "strong work ethic," "duct systems," and "install equipment."
-But a refrigeration technician might use skills, such as, "osha," "industrial maintenance," "hazmat," and "psm."
+For example, resumes show us that hvac apprentice responsibilities requires skills like "air-conditioning systems," "strong work ethic," "duct systems," and "install equipment."
+But a refrigeration technician might use other skills in their typical duties, such as, "osha," "industrial maintenance," "hazmat," and "psm."

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from hvac apprentices resumes, they are more likely to have skills like "customer satisfaction," "preventative maintenance," "ladders," and "air-conditioning systems."
-But a installation helper might have skills like "hvac," "furnaces," "install windows," and "tape measure."
+The required skills of the two careers differ considerably.
+For example, hvac apprentices are more likely to have skills like "customer satisfaction," "preventative maintenance," "ladders," and "air-conditioning systems."
+But a installation helper is more likely to have skills like "hvac," "furnaces," "install windows," and "tape measure."

-Installation helpers are known to earn similar educational levels when compared to hvac apprentices.
-Additionally, they're 0.2% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.
+Installation helpers earn the best pay in the health care industry, where they command an average salary of $35,367.
+Hvac apprentices earn the highest pay from the health care industry, with an average salary of $41,468.installation helpers typically earn similar educational levels compared to hvac apprentices.
+Specifically, they're 0.2% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.